 You will need to apply by 1 July in your first year at UC.
 Note: some applications are as early as 31 May.
 For further information consult the interactive degree plans for the International Business major.

 You are encouraged to go on exchange to a country whose language/culture you have studied.
 However, this may not be possible due to restrictions placed on the number of students that can go to a particular exchange university.
 You are not permitted to go on an exchange in your country of origin.

 In some circumstances it may be best for you to go on your international exchange in your third year.
-In this situation, if you wish to complete your degree in three years, it is crucial to choose an exchange university that offers courses which are directly substitutable for the required third-year International Business major courses.
+In this situation, if you wish to complete your degree in three years, it is crucial to choose an exchange university that offers courses which are direct substitutes for the required third-year International Business major courses.

-One further year of study is required for the Bachelor of Commerce with Honours degree.
-The Master of Commerce degree requires one further year of study beyond honours and involves a research thesis.
+Two further semesters of study is required for the Bachelor of Commerce with Honours degree.
+The Master of Commerce degree requires 12 months of study and involves a research thesis.
 A number of students also progress to doctoral (PhD) study.

 Typical job opportunities include import/export agent, foreign currency investment advisor, foreign sales representative and international management consultant.
 Frequent employers include government departments, banks, import/export corporations, multinational manufacturers, consulting firms, international non-governmental organisations, electronics and transportation companies, and tourism and hospitality organisations.